- Home

 A company is contracted to install telephone lines, connections and pits.
 This task involves removing less than 175kg of asbestos containing material (ACM) that will need transporting to a licensed landfill.
 An environmental authority is not required to transport the asbestos waste.
 The waste must be appropriately packaged for transport and disposal.
 Waste tracking documentation is required as the transportation is being undertaken on a commercial basis.

 A licensed asbestos removalist is contracted to remove asbestos cement sheeting generating 190kg of asbestos waste.
 Because the quantity of waste is greater than 175kg, an environmental authority to transport regulated waste is required for the vehicle being used to transport it.
 Although the asbestos cement sheeting is less than 250kg, the transport is an integral part (i.e. a primary objective) of the asbestos removal business and considered to be on a commercial basis.
-The removalist would therefore need to accurately record and submit waste tracking information to the Department of Environment and Science.
+The removalist would therefore need to accurately record and submit waste tracking information to the Department of Environment, Science and Innovation.